genilab/genilab.github.io/PROJECTS.md

 The Generative Intelligence Lab is a group of builders dedicated to the research-driven development of Generative Intelligence Systems.
 We support rapid experimentation with GenAI-powered, multidisciplinary research applications.

-We publish our ideas for projects through:
+We publish our **Ideas for Projects** through:

+* [Use Case Compendium](https://docs.google.com/spreadsheets/d/1Ge2chxRrBjILHkZthtzymqAbs3TkwrGiMMge23zC8jA/edit?usp=sharing): a curate, open-science list of industry use cases compiled from exchanges with experts, industry demands, and diverse publications.

 * [Research Community Papers](https://medium.com/generative-intelligence-lab/community-papers-series-ebacc91b47ea): explain concepts around our key research focus, providing an overview around the concepts, research challenges.

-* [Use Case Compendium](https://docs.google.com/spreadsheets/d/1Ge2chxRrBjILHkZthtzymqAbs3TkwrGiMMge23zC8jA/edit?usp=sharing): open-science list of industry use cases compiled from exchanges with experts, publications, and experiences.

 * [Exercises](./EXERCISES.md): open-science exercises for hobbyists and coursework.